Table of Contents

 The display is not exceptional – in fact, it can be downright a losing point for the 520 ZN.
 The display isn’t backlit, unlike the advertisement, and can be dim enough that if you put the machine in a relatively dark place, you won’t be able to see anything at all.
 If you overlook that one obstacle, the screen fulfills the basic of what a treadmill screen should be.

-One of the best – if not the best – thing about the 520 ZN is the wide selection of training programmes it offers.
+One of the best – if not the best – thing about the 520 ZN is the wide selection of training programs it offers.
 Up to 18 workout programs for the price tag is an impressive number, which is really something to be appreciated since there are expensive machines that offer less.

 - Very affordable: Perfect for basic users.